i-on-project/core/docs/api/events.md

 ## Properties
 * `id`: the unique identifier of this `Event`
-  - type: **integer**
+  - type: **number**
   - e.g. 38427

 * `title`: title of the `Event`
   - type: **text**
-  - e.g. "DWA 1st Exam"
+  - e.g. "WAD 1st Exam"

 * `description`: description of the `Event`
   - type: **text**
-  - e.g. "First exam for the DWA-s1920v class.
+  - e.g. "First exam for the WAD-s1920v class.
 Students are free to bring a cheat sheet of only 1 page, written by hand."

 * `start_date`: starting date of the `Event`
   - type: **date**